Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Confidence Measurement

 \section{Confidence Measurement}

-The second component of the \rac{} framework measures the confidence of the prediction.
-Unlike other critical applications such as semantic segmentation for self-driving AI \cite{kendall2017uncertainties} or medical image diagnosis \cite{leibig2017leveraging}, machine learning approaches in power systems have not been extensively studied through the lens of uncertainty quantification or confidence measurement.
-The \rac{} framework remedies this limitation and provides a confidence measure for each output of the ML model.
-Specifically, \rac{} uses MC-dropout \cite{gal2016dropout}, one of the popular model uncertainty measures, to quantify the confidence in each commitment prediction.
-MC-dropout uses a dropout layer that, at training time, chooses nodes at random and set the trainable parameters associated with those nodes to zero in order to prevent overfitting.
-The dropout layer can also be used at inference to generate $T$ predictions.
-The mean $\mu$ of these $T$ predictions is then used as the output prediction, while the variance $\sigma$ serves as a proxy for the model uncertainty, i.e.,
+The second component of the \rac{} framework is the confidence measurement of the prediction.
+Unlike other critical applications such as semantic segmentation for self-driving AI \cite{kendall2017uncertainties} or medical image diagnosis \cite{leibig2017leveraging}, ML approaches in power systems have not been extensively studied through the lens of uncertainty quantification.
+The \rac{} framework remedies this limitation and provides an epistemic uncertainty-based confidence measure for each output of the ML model.
+Specifically, to quantify the confidence in each commitment prediction, \rac{} exploits MC-dropout \cite{gal2016dropout}, one of the popular tools to measure epistemic uncertainty (also called model uncertainty) by approximating a Bayesian neural network \cite{gal2016uncertainty}.
+A dropout layer, at training time, chooses nodes at random, and sets the trainable parameters associated with those nodes to zero in order to prevent overfitting during training.
+The dropout layer is also used at inference to express the stochasticity involved in the input data.
+That is, instead of providing a single prediction, MC-dropout generates $T$ of them.
+The mean $\mu$ of these $T$ predictions is then used as the output prediction, while the variance $\sigma$ serves as a proxy for the epistemic uncertainty, i.e.,

-where $\tilde{x}^{(t)}$ is the $t^{th}$ commitment prediction.
-The {\em confidence measure} associated with the prediction can be defined as
+When the model is to estimate on unseen or unfamiliar input instances, $\sigma$ tends to be higher, representing the higher epistemic uncertainty involved in the prediction from the model.
+Thus, the {\em confidence measure}, which has the reciprocal relationship with the epistemic uncertainty, can be defined as

 \rac{} generates confidence values for the commitment of each generator at each time step.
 The implementation attaches a dropout layer with a dropout probability of $0.5$ to the penultimate layer of the commitment decoder.